groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/graphical-annotations/groupdocs-java-watermark-annotations-pdf-guide/_index.md

 }
 ```

+- Double‑check absolute paths.
+- Verify read/write permissions.
+- Ensure the output folder exists.

 ### Memory Issues with Large PDFs

-Processing large PDFs can consume significant memory.
-Here's how to handle it:

-- **Always call `dispose()`**: This is crucial for preventing memory leaks
-- **Process in batches**: Don't load multiple large PDFs simultaneously
+- Always call `dispose()`.
+- Process files one at a time, not in parallel.
-- **Monitor heap size**: Use `-Xmx2g` or similar JVM flags for large documents
+- Increase JVM heap (`-Xmx4g` for very large docs).

 ### Watermark Not Appearing Where Expected

-Position and sizing issues are common.
-Remember:
-- **Coordinates start from bottom-left**: Unlike many graphics systems
+- Remember PDF coordinates start from the **bottom‑left**.
-- **Consider page dimensions**: A position that works on A4 might not work on letter size
-- **Test with different opacity levels**: Very light watermarks might be invisible
+- Test with different page sizes; A4 vs. Letter can shift positions.
+- Adjust opacity if the watermark looks faint.

 ### Font Color Issues

-The ARGB color format can be confusing.
-Here are some common colors:
+ARGB values you can use:
-- Red: 16711680
+- Red: `16711680`
-- Blue: 255
+- Blue: `255`
-- Green: 65280
+- Green: `65280`
-- Black: 0
+- Black: `0`
-- White: 16777215
+- White: `16777215`
-- Yellow: 65535 (as used in our example)
+- Yellow: `65535` (as used in our example)

-## Real-World Use Cases for Java PDF Watermarks
+## Real‑World Use Cases for Java PDF Watermarks

 ### Business Document Protection

-Many companies use watermarks to protect sensitive information.
-Here's a practical example of adding "CONFIDENTIAL" watermarks to legal documents:

 ```java
 WatermarkAnnotation confidentialWatermark = new WatermarkAnnotation();